4. JAMES MADISON

 Although America managed to defend its championship title, it wasn’t exactly a victory either.
 The US decided to take the opportunity to ‘liberate’ Canada in the fight against the crown, but Canada very politely said ‘no thanks’ before kicking us to the curb.
 Meanwhile, the British managed to kidnap multiple American cities and even burned down the White House!

-Madison’s wife, Dolley ran back into the burning building and recovered as many priceless paintings and artifacts as she could carry, single-handedly safe-guarding our nation’s most valuable national treasures.
+The First Lady, Dolley Madison, ran back into the burning building and recovered as many priceless paintings and artifacts as she could carry, single-handedly safe-guarding our nation’s most valuable national treasures, including the Declaration of Independence and one of the only surviving portraits of George Washington!
 Despite all the setbacks, Madison’s resolve pulled the country together during its darkest hour and peacefully ended the conflict with the Treaty of Ghent.

 5. JAMES MONROE

 Political Party: Democratic-Republican

 Vice President: Daniel D. Thompkins

 Quote: “National honor is the national property of the highest value.”